-Receivables may include amounts for interest, dividends, trust distributions and securities sold where settlement has not yet occurred.
-Dividends and trust distributions are accrued when the right to receive payment is established.
+Receivables may include amounts for interest, dividends and securities sold where settlement has not yet occurred.
 Interest is accrued at the end of each year from the time of last payment in accordance with the policy set out in Note 2(e) above.
+Dividends are accrued when the right to receive payment is established.
 Amounts are generally received within 30 days of being recorded as receivables.